10 Self-Massage Moves to Ease Aches and Pains

 Too bad we’re all busy—and not made of money.

-Enter self-myofascial release, or SMR.
+Enter self-myofascial release (SMR).
 Also known as self-massage, this popular physical therapy technique can offer many of the same benefits as a professional session in mere minutes.
-Plus, you can do it in the comfort of your own home, on your own schedule, with no fees attached—besides an initial small investment in a foam roller, tennis ball, or rolling pin.
+Plus, you can do it in the comfort of your own home, on your own schedule, and with no fees attached.
+All you need is a tennis ball, rolling pin, or foam roller.

 How Self-Myofascial Release Works

 “Self-myofascial release is the practice of using massage, foam rollers, or tennis balls to improve muscle mobility,” says Lisa Woods, a personal trainer and yoga teacher in Eagle, Colorado.
-The goal is to relax the fascia (pronounced FAH-shuh), which is a fancy term for the thin connective tissue that wraps and bundles muscles together and can develop knots, or trigger points.
+The goal is to relax the fascia (pronounced FAH-shuh), which is a fancy term for the thin connective tissue that wraps and bundles muscles together.
+Fascia can develop knots, or trigger points.

-When performed properly, SMR techniques can break down these trigger points and offer serious benefits, including reduced tension in the muscles, enhanced range of motion, improved circulation, and fewer aches and pains, says Chris Kolba, a physical therapist at The Ohio State University Wexner Medical Center.
+When performed properly, SMR techniques can break down these trigger points and offer benefits, including reduced tension in the muscles, enhanced range of motion, improved circulation, and fewer aches and pains, says Chris Kolba, P.T., a physical therapist at Ohio State University Wexner Medical Center.